carnivuth/2nd_brain/pages/datamining/QUESTIONS_MACHINE_LEARNING.md

 - ... is smaller than or equal to the number of objects in its ancestor
 - ... is bigger than the number of objects in its ancestor

-## What does K-means try to minimise?
+## What does k-means try to minimise?

 - The distortion, that is the sum of the squared distances of each point with respect to the points of the other clusters
 - **The distortion, that is the sum of the squared distances of each point with respect to its centroid**
 - The separation, that is the sum of the squared distances of each point with respect to its centroid
 - The separation, that is the sum of the squared distances of each cluster centroid with respect to the global centroid of the dataset

-## Given the following definitions: TP = True Positives; TN = True Negatives; FP = False Positives; FN = False Negatives.
-Which of the formulas below computes the precision of a binary classifier?
+## Given the following definitions: tp = true positives; tn = true negatives; fp = false positives; fn = false negatives. which of the formulas below computes the precision of a binary classifier?

 - **$TP / (TP + FP)$**
 - $(TP + TN) / (TP + FP + TN + FN)$
 - $TN / (TN + FP)$
 - $TP / (TP + FN)$

-## Given the two binary vectors below, which is their similarity according to the Jaccard Coefficient?
+## Given the two binary vectors below, which is their similarity according to the jaccard coefficient?

 ```
 1000101101